mysociety/fixmystreet/running/admin_manual.md

   </dt>
   <dd>
     <p>
-      Sometimes you may get an email from a user saying they can’t use the site.
-Often this is because they haven’t seen the submit button, or they can’t upload a photo, or a similar request.
+      Sometimes you may get an email from a user saying they can't use the site.
+Often this is because they haven't seen the submit button, or they can't upload a photo, or a similar request.
 A quick step-by-step email can help solve this.
     </p>
   </dd>